Scaling up the Banded Matrix Factorization Mechanism for Differentially Private ML: Scalable Strategy Optimization and Noise Generation

 \begin{prop}[Banded Toeplitz Expected Total Squared Error] Let $\bftheta \in \mathbb{R}^b$ be Toeplitz coefficients, such that $\bfC(\bftheta)_{ij} = \bftheta_{i-j+1}$, and let $\bfw = \bfC(\bftheta)^{-1} \mathbf{1} $.
 The expected total squared error is equal to:

-\end{prop} \begin{proof} Note that both $\bfA$ and $\bfC(\bftheta)$ are lower triangular Toeplitz matrices, which have a number of nice properties \cite{golub2013matrix,kucerovsky2016some,dogan2018some}.
-If $\bfC(\bftheta)$ is invertible, then its inverse is also a lower triangular Toeplitz matrix.
-Moreover, multiplication is commutative within this class, and therefore $\bfA \bfC^{-1}(\bftheta) = \bfC^{-1}(\bftheta) \bfA$, and this product is itself a lower triangular Toeplitz matrix.
-As such, it is completely defined by its first column $\bfw$, which we can obtain by multiplying $\bfC^{-1}(\bftheta)$ by the first column of $\bfA$, which is $\mathbf{1}$.
-The squared Frobenius norm can be calculated directly over this vector by observing that $w_i$ appears $(n-i+1)$ times. \end{proof}
+\end{prop} \begin{proof} The first expression states that the maximum $L_2$ column norm of a lower triangular Toeplitz matrix is equal to the norm of it's first column $\bftheta$.
+By direct inspection, the first $n-b+1$ columns of $\bfC(\bftheta)$ all share the same non-zero entries of $\bftheta$, and the norms of these columns are thus $\norm{\bftheta}_2$.
+The non-zero entries of the remaining $b-1$ columns of $\bfC(\bftheta)$ correspond to a subvector of $\bftheta$, and hence these columns have norm $\leq \norm{\bftheta}_2$.
+The second expression states that the Frobenius norm can be calculated without explicitly materializing any matrices.
+Note that both $\bfA$ and $\bfC(\bftheta)$ are lower triangular Toeplitz matrices, and if $\bfC(\bftheta)$ is invertible, then its inverse is also a lower triangular Toeplitz matrix \citep[Lemma 5]{lin2008explicit}.
+Second note that multiplication is commutative within this class, and therefore $\bfA \bfC^{-1}(\bftheta) = \bfC^{-1}(\bftheta) \bfA$, and this product is itself a lower triangular Toeplitz matrix \citep[Lemma 5]{lin2008explicit}.
+As such, it is completely defined by its first column $\bfw$.
+Using the definition of matrix multiplication we can obtain $\bfw$ by multiplying $\bfC^{-1}(\bftheta)$ by the first column of $\bfA$, which is $\mathbf{1}$ \citep[Page 97]{lay2003linear}.
+The squared Frobenius norm of a Toeplitz matrix with parameters $\bfw$ can be calculated directly over this vector by observing that $w_i$ is repeated along the $i^{th}$ diagonal band of the Toeplitz matrix and hence appears $(n-i+1)$ times, leading to the expression stated above for the squared Frobenius norm of $\bfA \bfC^{-1}(\bftheta)$. \end{proof}

+We note that this approach generalizes to any Toeplitz-structured workload, as we show in \cref{sec:generalizations}.
 The complexity of evaluating the objective function is determined by the cost of solving the linear Toeplitz system $\bfw = \bfC(\bftheta)^{-1} \mathbf{1} $, which can be done with \cref{alg:invlintrans} in $O(n \cdot b)$ time and $O(b)$ space.
-We note that this approach generalizes to any Toeplitz-structured workload, as we show in \cref{sec:generalizations}.
+In \cref{sec:approx_toeplitz} we further reduce the time complexity to $O(b^3)$ by observing that the sequence $w_i$ rapidly converges to a fixed point, which allows scalability to virtually any $n$ (as long as $b$ is not too large).